koyeb/koyeb-github-runner/README.md

 ## Getting Started

-To manually start a GitHub runner on Koyeb, follow these steps.
+To manually start a GitHub runner on Koyeb, follow these steps:

 ### Using the [control panel](https://app.koyeb.com/)